Renal Tumors Classification, Biology, and Banking Study

 - Extrarenal nephroblastoma or extrarenal neprogenic rests

-- Required specimens, reports, and copies of imaging studies must be available or will become available for submission and the institution must intend on submitting them as described in the protocol procedures
+- Required specimens, reports, forms, and copies of imaging studies must be available or will become available for submission and the institution must intend on submitting them as described in the protocol procedures

-- For ALL patients (with exception of bilateral, bilaterally predisposed or unilateral tumor in solitary kidney planning to enroll without biopsy), the following submissions are required:
+- For ALL patients, (with exception of bilateral, bilaterally predisposed, multicentric, or unilateral tumor in solitary kidney planning to enroll without biopsy***), the following submissions are required:

-- Representative formalin-fixed paraffin-embedded tissue block or if a block is unavailable, 10 unstained slides from a representative block of tumor**
+- Representative formalin-fixed paraffin-embedded tissue block or if a block is unavailable, 10 unstained slides from a representative block of tumor, if available.

-- Institutional pathology report, transmittal form and pathology checklist
+- Institutional pathology report, Specimen Transmittal Form, and Pre-Treatment Pathology Checklist

 - Copies of images and institutional reports of CT and/or MRI abdomen and pelvis, and Pre Treatment Imaging Checklist

 - All patients and/or their parents or legal guardians must sign a written informed consent